GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 For the user journey of "adding a product to an online shopping cart", a possible SLO could be:

 - **99.9% of "Add to Cart" requests should be successful within 2 seconds, measured over a 30-day rolling window**.
 This SLO focuses on the key user action ("Add to Cart") and sets targets for both availability (99.9% success rate) and latency (2-second response time).
-It's specific, measurable, and directly tied to user experience, ensuring a smooth and efficient shopping experience.
+It's directly tied to user experience, ensuring a smooth and efficient shopping experience.
 The addition of "measured over a 30-day rolling window" specifies the timeframe for evaluating the SLO.
 This means that the success rate and response time are calculated based on data collected over the past 30 days.
 This rolling window provides a continuous and up-to-date assessment of the SLO's performance.

 ## Challenge 4: Let the monitoring begin